 - HIS8120 Missions, Missionaries and Empires in World History: British, European and Informal Empires

 - SHS8124 Introduction to the History of Medicine

 - SHS8127 The Patient in History

-You will take the remaining 40 or 20 credits, in consultation with the Degree Programme Director.
-This can be from MA modules within the Faculty of Humanities and Social Sciences or you can select the Independent Study Project in either semester one or two, or alternatively one of the following:
+You will choose any remaining credits, in consultation with the Degree Programme Director, from MA modules within the Faculty of Humanities and Social Sciences in either semester one or two, or alternatively one of the following: